Jerusalem Artichoke, White Fuseau ($1.50 per medium tuber)

 Jerusalem Artichoke, aka sunchokes, topinambours, and a few other names.
 This is the long, smooth, white variety.
 This is in many ways the perfect food plant.
 Native to much or North America, perennial (difficult to eradicate, in fact: plant in its own area, it will spread and can get weedy), no-maintenance, and even ornamental, with yellow flowers in late summer.
 Tall (up to 10 feet, but usually closer to 6), it produces large, nutritious tubers.
 One pound will turn into at least 10 pounds after a year under the right conditions.
 The main advantage of this variety is how easy it is to peel.
 Available October-December, and again in April. $1.50 per medium tuber.

 Food preparation: Countless recipes, especially if you look for French sources (under the name topinambours).
-We find it best in stews and mashes, mixed with other root vegetables.
-It works great in a hearty lamb stew for instance, where the sometimes dominant artichoke aroma gets blended nicely with the meaty lamb flavour.
+It works well in stews and mashes, mixed with other root vegetables.
+It's nice in a thick, hearty stew for instance, where the sometimes dominant artichoke aroma gets blended nicely with other flavours.
+But the simplest and easiest, and personal favorite is pan fried with garlic and parsley.